 The political divide between the left and right, conservative and liberal ideologies is growing in Switzerland as well, though not as drastically as in other countries.

 The tradition of the political system in Switzerland is one of a concordance democracy, in which all major parties are part of the government and there is no opposition.
-There is no law requiring this, but it has been the accepted practice for many years.
+There is no law requiring this, but it has been the accepted practice for many decades.
 All political actors, from right to left, agree that this is the best way to run the country.
-This setup requires a lot of compromise and collaboration between actors with very diverse perspectives, which helps to minimize the political divide.
+This setup requires a lot of compromise and collaboration between politicians with very diverse perspectives, which helps to minimize the political divide.

 Trains in Switzerland do not offer Wi-Fi.
 People are expected to use 4G/5G connection with their mobile phones.
 For Swiss citizens, this works very well, but it’s quite a bummer for tourists.